SaurabhSukant75/whiskey_clustering/README.md

 </ol>

-<h1>INTRODUCTION:-<h3/>
+<h1>INTRODUCTION:-</h1>
-         <p2>Scotch whisky is prized for its complexity and variety of flavors in  the regions of Scotland where it is produced are believed to have distinct flavor profiles.In this project , we will classify scotch whiskies based on their flavor characteristics.The dataset we’ll be using contains a selection of scotch whiskies from several distilleries, and we’ll attempt to cluster whiskies into groups that are similar in flavor.<p2/><h1/>
+         <p>Scotch whisky is prized for its complexity and variety of flavors in  the regions of Scotland where it is produced are believed to have distinct flavor profiles.In this project , we will classify scotch whiskies based on their flavor characteristics.The dataset we’ll be using contains a selection of scotch whiskies from several distilleries, and we’ll attempt to cluster whiskies into groups that are similar in flavor.</p>

 <h2>2.OBJECTIVE</h2>